squirrellnonymous/AP2/docs/DESIGN.md

-# Working Design Document
+# Early Design Document

+> **Note**: This is an artifact from early in the project.
+Many items listed here have been completed or evolved.
+Kept for historical reference.

 ## Current Status
 - **Working**: Leukocytes flashcards work well and have been shared (don't touch!)

 - **What's Next**:

-- Unit Tests? suggestion from boyfriend... what do you think?
+- Unit Tests? ... what do you think?

 - Practical fine tuning:
    - dark mode based on system (is that possible in a browser)